-Community development and HIV/STI-related vulnerability among female sex workers in Rio de Janeiro, Brazil
+Community development and HIV/STI-related vulnerability among female sex workers in Rio de Janeiro, Brazil (PDF)

 Kerrigan,Deanna; Telles,Paulo; Torres,Helena; Overs,Cheryl; Castle,Christopher